-Applications which best fit the Programme themes and priority areas will be shortlisted.
+Applications which best fit the fund aims and themes will be shortlisted.
 Shortlisted applicants may then be telephoned by a Programme Manager from The London Community Foundation to gather any additional information needed about your project and/or organisation.

 Shortlisted applications will be presented to a Fund Panel which will make recommendations on grant awards.
-We will aim to inform successful and unsuccessful applicants of the decision in writing by 10th December 2018.
+Successful and unsuccessful applicants will be notified following the panel decisions on or around January 28th 2019.